-A: Yes, gap insurance is worth it for a couple of reasons.
-One reason why gap insurance may be worth it is if you owe more on a car than it is really worth.
-If you total a car in this case, gap will protect you from having to pay what your collision/comprehensive coverage won’t.
+Yes, gap’s worth it for a couple of reasons.
+One situation where it’s worth it is when you owe more on a vehicle than it’s worth.
+If you total a car in this case, it protects you from paying what your collision/comprehensive coverage won’t.

-It is worth it if you owe a lot on your current car or the market value on your car is lower than amount of your loan.
+It’s useful if you owe a lot on your current vehicle or the market value of your car is lower than the amount of your loan.

-A: The short answer is yes.
-Gap insurance will pay off your loan.
-Your collision or comprehensive insurance (depending on how your car got totaled) will only cover the market value or ACV of your car.
-Gap will cover the rest of your loan if you owe more than the market value.
+Yes, it’ll pay off your loan.
+Your collision or comprehensive insurance (depending on how your car got totaled) will only cover the market value or ACV.
+Guaranteed asset protection pays off the rest of your loan if it exceeds the value of your vehicle.

-Gap won’t cover all totaled vehicles.
-The function of gap is to cover the difference between the market value and what you still owe on the car.
-With this, only a couple types of people need gap insurance:
+Gap won’t pay for any vehicle that’s totaled.
+It’s meant to cover the difference between the market value and what you still owe on the loan.
+Only a small subset of car owners need guaranteed asset protection:

-- If you are financing a car or have put very little down
+- If you’re financing or have put very little down

-People who own their car outright have no reason to buy gap insurance, as there is no loan to cover.
+People who own their car outright have no reason to buy guaranteed asset protection, as there is no loan.

-In this case, it’s best to check with your insurance agent, company, or even the dealership.
-It’s possible that you may have already bought it when buying or leasing your car.
+In this case, it’s best to check with your agent, company, or dealership.
+You may have already bought it when buying or leasing your car.

-Insurers may typically give you the option to buy loan/lease insurance, a form of gap insurance.
-It is usually a bit cheaper, but be aware that it only covers a certain percentage of your car’s market value.
-We recommend checking with your insurance agent so that you can find the best insurance for your situation.
+Insurers may typically give you the option to buy loan/lease insurance, a form of guaranteed asset protection.
+It’s usually a bit cheaper, but it only covers a certain percentage of your car’s market value.
+We recommend checking with your agent so that you can find the best coverage for your situation.